Experienced Richmond VA Traffic Lawyer • 1400+ Client Reviews

 - No valid driver’s license

 - Commercial driver violations

 Experienced Traffic Attorneys Richmond VA

-In this case, Riley & Wells represented a client who was arrested for felony hit and run.
+Our traffic lawyers represented a client for a felony hit and run.
 The accident involved personal injury.
-The client was driving thru the Intersection of W. Broad Street & N. Belvidere Street in the City of Richmond.
-The client was driving the speed limit.
-The vehicle struck an object later determined to be a pedestrian standing at a crosswalk.
-The pedestrian suffered personal injury.
+The client was driving through an Intersection in the City of Richmond.
+The vehicle struck an object later determined to be a pedestrian near a crosswalk.
+The pedestrian was injured.
 The client circled the block to return to the scene of the accident.
 The client explained to police that she never saw a pedestrian.
-The Commonwealth Attorney believed our client was in violation of the law.
-We disagreed.
-We entered a not guilty plea and argued the case.
-The Judge agreed with our argument that our client was not in violation of the Hit & Run law and dismissed the case.
+The Judge agreed with our argument that our client did not violate the Hit & Run law and dismissed the case.

 Richmond Reckless Driving Speeding 81/55 DISMISSED

 Our traffic attorneys represented a client from New York for reckless driving because he was driving 81 mph.
 The State Trooper used R.A.D.A.R. to calculate the speed.
 The State Trooper alleged a criminal misdemeanor reckless driving violation pursuant to Va.
 Code 46.2-862 due to the speed of 81 mph in a 55 mph speed zone.
 We could appear in Court for our client without her having to return.
 We were successful with arguments to protect our client.
 We convinced the Judge to dismiss the case.